liamstatham/100-days-of-code/log.md

   - can now parse any of works log files, only uses lines which start with a number
   - less than 30 seconds to put a full log file into csv

+### Day 60: March 01, Monday

+**Today's progress**:
+    - Difficult and long day at work today, but still ground over an hour out!
+    - Added Xunit unit testing and 2 simple file name tests to my project
+    - Took a while to figure out, but it's all learning at the end of the day!

 Liam Statham